Sean Lowe Pokes Fun At His ‘Bachelor’ Journey As He Rewatches His Season With His Wife Catherine Giudici

 “Watching this with Catherine.
 Please say a prayer for me,” Sean tweeted.

-The dad of three later added, “This kiss thing was really awkward but not as awkward as watching it with my wife right now.”
+“This kiss thing was really awkward but not as awkward as watching it with my wife right now,” the dad of three later added.

-In a later update, Sean told fans, “So far I haven’t been stabbed by Catherine.
-Couldn’t be going better.”
+“So far I haven’t been stabbed by Catherine.
+Couldn’t be going better,” Sean told fans in another update.

 The Bachelor star also joked that the passage of time didn’t help his case in some instances.

-“Apparently, ‘It was seven years ago’ is not a valid defense in my house and I’m still an idiot,” Sean tweeted.
+“Apparently, ‘It was seven years ago’ is not a valid defense in my house and I’m still an idiot,” he tweeted.

-Near the end of the special, Sean joked about his seven-year relationship with the woman who would eventually become his wife.
+Near the end of the special, the star joked about his seven-year relationship with the woman who would eventually become his wife.

 “I’m starting to think this Catherine girl has a chance,” he wrote.

 As The Bachelor special aired, Sean, who married Catherine in an ABC televised wedding in 2014, shared a photo of him holding the couple’s 5-month-old daughter, Mia.
-(The lovebirds are also parents to sons Samuel, 3, and Isaiah, 2.)
+The lovebirds are also parents to sons Samuel, 3, and Isaiah, 2.

 In the caption to the daddy-daughter pic, Sean joked that when he says his nightly prayers he always prays that his kids won’t ever find out how mommy and daddy met.